PM’s direction to provinces: Treat hoarding, profiteering as emergency

 Firdous said the provinces would create awareness among the public of adulteration and the factories and mills indulging in such heinous activity would be raided and punished under an effective legislation.

 The centre as well as the provinces, the meeting emphasised, would also work out a line of action for the relevant legislation.
-Replying to a question, she said the government was taking special measures to stop misuse of social media and protect citizens from online harm under the Citizen Protection (against Online Harm) Rules-2020, envisaging changes in laws relating to dealing with social media.
+Replying to a question, she said the government was taking special measures to stop misuse of social media and protect citizens from online harm under the Citizen Protection against Online Harm-2020, envisaging changes in laws relating to dealing with social media.

 She noted that there no mechanism to protect citizens’ interests or national security and that after the enactment of the new policy, social media companies would be mindful of hurting Pakistan’s national interests.